 Once a niche product, yoga mats are becoming a big business.
-In fact, a 2008 study by Yoga Journal (the most recent statistics available) revealed that 16 million Americans practice yoga on a regular basis, and they spend nearly $6 billion a year on yoga classes and accessories like yoga mats.
+A 2008 study by Yoga Journal (the most recent statistics available) revealed that 16 million Americans practice yoga on a regular basis, and they spend nearly $6 billion a year on yoga classes and accessories like yoga mats.
 That number has undoubtedly grown over the last several years.
 As a result, yoga practitioners now have lots of choices when it comes to yoga mats.
 While many yoga studios offer yoga mats to borrow or rent, those who practice regularly prefer to have their own mats for sanitary and comfort reasons.

 The use of phthalates has drawn recent scrutiny for possible health risks, such as reproductive health and developmental issues -- though, according to the National Institutes of Health, their impact on human health isn't fully known.
-There are also environmental concerns about PVC, since the manufacturing of this plastic releases toxic compounds called dioxins into the atmosphere.
-Some manufacturers, including Manduka, certify that their PVC is made using an emissions-free process, but these premium yoga mats often cost up to $90.
+There are also environmental concerns about PVC, since the manufacture of this plastic releases toxic compounds called dioxins into the atmosphere.
+Some manufacturers, including Manduka, certify that their PVC is made using an emissions-free process, but these premium yoga mats often cost $100 or more.

-Consumers who prefer natural products should consider an eco-friendly yoga mat.
-Current products are made from natural rubber, dried grass, organic cotton, jute (a fibrous plant) or biodegradable compounds like polymer environmental resin (PER) and thermoplastic elastomer (TPE).
+Consumers who prefer natural products should consider an eco-friendly yoga mat made from natural rubber, dried grass, organic cotton, jute (a fibrous plant) or biodegradable compounds like polymer environmental resin (PER) and thermoplastic elastomer (TPE).
 Yoga mats made with natural rubber or TPE can be purchased as closed-cell or open-cell.
 Open-cell mats are more porous, so they readily absorb sweat and body oils, which makes them less slippery but more difficult to clean.

-Yoga towels are designed to be layered on top of an existing yoga mat to increase stability.
-These products are too thin to use alone on a hard surface, and they often have silicone or rubber grips on the underside for better traction.
+Yoga towels are designed to be placed on top of an existing yoga mat to increase stability.
+These towels are too thin to use alone on a hard surface, and they often have silicone or rubber grips on the underside for better traction.
 Yoga towels are a great choice for heavy sweaters or practitioners of hot and Bikram styles of yoga.
 Bikram and hot yoga are both practiced in a room kept at temperatures ranging from 95 to 105 degrees Fahrenheit.

-Surprisingly, few professional sources have tested yoga mats.
-ConsumerReports.org doesn't put any mats through its rigorous testing process.
-Similar organizations like Australia's Choice and Britain's Which? magazines also neglect yoga mats.
+Few professional sources have tested yoga mats.
+ConsumerReports.org doesn't put any mats through its rigorous testing.
+Similar organizations, like Australia's Choice and Britain's Which? magazines, also don't cover yoga mats.
 The best source of yoga mat reviews comes from Women's Adventure magazine, which tests and rates five yoga mats in a recent review.